 The Top Seven Places to Visit in Poland

 Everybody will tell you that Kraków is one of the best places to visit in Poland.
 Even though it’s not the capital city anymore, it still retains its royal atmosphere with the stunning Wawel Castle dominating the city and the historic Old Town that never fails to attract interest.

 At nights, no matter if it’s the middle of the week or the weekend, there’s always a party to be found.
 If that’s not your thing, there are plenty of amazing restaurants and cafes you could spend time in.
-Once you’ve fed your body you can feed your soul with countless culture events, art galleries or debates at the local Jagiellonian University – the first Polish university and one of the oldest in the Europe.
+Once you’ve fed your body you can feed your soul with countless cultural events, art galleries or debates at the local Jagiellonian University – the first Polish university and one of the oldest in Europe.

 Kraków is also a great base for your further adventures in Lesser Poland.
 For example, just an hour and half away you can find the village of Zalipie where the houses were painted and colorfully decorated by local women.
 A bit further away there’s also Zakopane, the unofficial capital city of Poland in the winter.

 So, that’s a super quick look at Krakow.
 Want to know what else makes Krakow one of the top places to visit in Poland?
 Check out our guide to the best things to do in Krakow Poland.

 Where to Stay in Krakow

 - Luxury Hotel in Krakow – Hotel Wentzl

 - Boutique Hotel in Krakow – PURO Hotel Kazimierz

 - Budget Hotel in Krakow – Hotel Eden

 - Hostel in Krakow – Cracow Hostel